davidhalvorsen/Introns_Exons_and_Promoters/README.md

-Cong 1999 The human telomerase catalytic subunit hTERT: organization of the gene and characterization of the promoter Lovejoy 2012 PLoS Genet Loss of ATRX, genome instability, altered DNA damage response hallmarks of ALT pathway Clynes 2013 Curr Opin Genet Dev ATRX and the replication of structured DNA
+Cong 1999 The human telomerase catalytic subunit hTERT: organization of the gene and characterization of the promoter Lovejoy 2012 PLoS Genet Loss of ATRX, genome instability, altered DNA damage response hallmarks of ALT pathway Clynes 2013 Curr Opin Genet Dev ATRX and the replication of structured DNA Gonzalo 2006 DNA methyltransferases control telomere length and telomere recombination in mammalian cells.pdf Atkinson 2005 Lack of Telomerase Gene Expression in Alternative Lengthening of Telomere Cells Is Associated with Chromatin Remodeling of the hTR and hTERT Gene Promoters
+Kumakura 2005 Reversible Conversion of Immortal Human Cells from Telomerase-Positive to Telomerase-Negative Cells